How to Ship Your Watercraft Vehicle

 - More logistical/routing planning.

-Another thing to note regarding the height of the boat is the overhead clearance of the boatyard or marina that it's being transported to.
-It should have a overhead clearance height of at least 14 feet and must have a clear entrance that's devoid of any branches, wires, and other objects.
+Another thing to note regarding the height of the boat is the overhead clearance of the boatyard or marina to which it's being transported.
+It should have an overhead clearance height of at least 14 feet and a clear entrance devoid of branches, wires, and other objects.

-The height of your watercraft can be measured starting from the bottom of the keel all the way up to the highest part of the watercraft that isn't removable.
-If you do not have access to your watercraft in order to measure it, you must examine its model specifications, in which the draft and the clearance heights can be combined to determine its total height.
+The height of your watercraft can be measured starting from the bottom of the keel up to the highest part of the watercraft that isn't removable.
+If you do not have access to your watercraft to measure it, you must examine its model specifications, in which the draft and the clearance heights can be combined to determine its total height.

 The Width of the Watercraft Matters As Well

-Besides the height of the watercraft, its width is another important measurement.
+Besides the height of the watercraft, its width is another critical measurement.
 The width of the watercraft should be measured in terms of its beam, which is how wide it is at its widest point.
-If your watercraft, such as your yacht or boat, is greater than 8 feet 6 inches in width, it's considered to be oversized.
-This means that the carrier may need to obtain certain state and/or city oversize permits in order to transport it.
+If your watercraft, such as your yacht or boat, is greater than 8 feet 6 inches in width, it's considered oversized.
+This means the carrier may need to obtain particular state and/or city oversized permits to transport it.

 Weight and Length May Be a Factor

 In some instances, the watercraft's weight may also be a factor.
-This mainly pertains to boats or yachts that are extremely large or boats that are made out of metal.
+This mainly pertains to huge boats, yachts, or metal boats.
 Regardless of the type of watercraft, always provide accurate weight information to the carrier, who will determine if it's overweight or not.

-The length of your watercraft may also be a factor as well.
-The length of the watercraft can be measured from the tip of the bow to the middle of the stern.
+The length of your watercraft may also be a factor.
+The length of the watercraft can be measured from the bow's tip to the stern's middle.
 Once again, as with its weight, it's best to provide the carrier with an accurate length.

 What to Remove and Secure